 So why not to encourage online visitors to come to your physical store?

-The benefits of online and in-store shopping to increase sales – when shopping online people can read product reviews, use mobile payments, choose perfect size, color, check availability, etc.
+When shopping online people can read product reviews, use mobile payments, choose perfect size, color, check availability, etc.

 Even if in-store shopping don’t have this, it has other benefits like the ability to see the products in real life, touch them, try them, smell them and taste them.